 TGax Editor: Please modify the paragraph starting on P211L23 in Clause 9.4.2.254 (802.11ax Draft 6.1) as follows:

-The Color Switch Countdown field is set to the number of TBTTs that remain until the HE AP sending the
+The Color Switch Countdown field is set to the number of TBTTs until the HE AP sending the

 BSS Color Change Announcement element switches to the new BSS color.
-A value of 0 indicates that the

-switch occurs at the current TBTT if the element is carried in a Beacon frame or at the next TBTT following the frame that carried the element if the frame is not a Beacon frame.
+The value 1 indicates that the switch occurs at the next TBTT (the ensuing Beacon frame advertises in the BSS Color subfield of the BSS Color Information field the new BSS color).
+The value 0 is reserved.
+[24375, 24376]

 TGax Editor: Please modify the paragraph starting on P466L31 in Clause 26.17.3.4 (802.11ax Draft 6.1) as follows:

-If the Color Switch Countdown field in BSS Color Change Announcement element has a value greater than
+If the Color Switch Countdown field in the BSS Color Change Announcement element has a value greater than

-0, then at the next TBTT the AP shall decrement the Color Switch Countdown field value by 1 until it

-reaches 0.
-BSS color change TBTT is the one at which the Color Switch Countdown field value has decremented
+1, then at the next TBTT the AP shall decrement the Color Switch Countdown field value by 1.
+The BSS color change TBTT is the TBTT following a frame containing a BSS Color Change Announcement element with the Color Switch Countdown field containing the value 1.

-to 0.
 An HE AP shall not alter the BSS color change TBTT after it has announced a pending BSS

 color change.
 An AP belonging to a co-hosted BSSID set (see 26.17.7 (Co-hosted BSSID set)) should select